 Each and every Wes Anderson film release is nowadays treated like a major cinematic event.
 One of Hollywood’s most beloved auteurs, Anderson has been the mastermind behind such great films as The Royal Tenenbaums, Moonrise Kingdom and The Grand Budapest Hotel – and next up, The French Dispatch.

-The follow-up to his weird and wonderful stop motion-animated adventure Isle of Dogs is set to arrive in 2020 in the form of, full title, The French Dispatch of the Liberty, Kansas Evening Sun.
+The follow-up to his weird and wonderful stop motion-animated adventure Isle of Dogs is set to arrive in the form of, full title, The French Dispatch of the Liberty, Kansas Evening Sun.
 Anderson has written and directed the movie, which is cause for celebration indeed — and just wait until you learn about all the A-listers the filmmaker has assembled for The French Dispatch, too.

-Details about Anderson’s next movie are emerging all the time, so we’ve rounded up all the important information that’s currently available on The French Dispatch to get you up to speed in time for its cinematic arrival this summer.
+Details about Anderson’s next movie are emerging all the time, so we’ve rounded up all the important information that’s currently available on The French Dispatch to get you up to speed in time for its cinematic arrival.

 When is The French Dispatch out in cinemas?

 The French Dispatch was originally due out in cinemas on July 24, 2020 but was then delayed until October 16 of that year due to the coronavirus pandemic.
 Then, on July 24, 2020 the film’s release was postponed indefinitely as a result of the global health crisis.

 The film premiered at the 2021 Cannes Film Festival on July 12 – you can read a roundup of initial reviews here.

 It will then be released publicly on October 22.

 Have there been any trailers for The French Dispatch yet?